How to Decorate a Green and White Christmas Tree

 Consider using 5-7 oversized ornaments that will be the focal point of your Christmas tree.
 Oversized ornaments on a standard height tree should be no larger than a cantaloupe so as not to look juvenile.
 The larger the tree, the larger your ornaments can be.

 Avoid using ornaments smaller than an orange.
 If you have smaller ornaments, consider using a twist tie or piece of wire to bunch 3 of them together to create 1 ornament cluster for more drama.
-Your ornament clusters can be identical ornaments or mismatched ornaments.
+Your ornament clusters can be identical ornaments or contrasting ornaments.

 For a Christmas tree skirt, you can use something fancy, or just wrap the bottom with a blanket or other large piece of fabric since it will soon be covered with gifts.